Zoo Keepers Serve Spaghetti, Raise $45,000 for Grizzly Bear Conservation

 What do grizzly bears and spaghetti have in common?
 An Internet surfer searching for an answer might find a little-known rock group called Spaghetti Bears.
 Or one might find strands of spaghetti from the Grizzly Kitchen, or “dinky bear” chefs serving spaghetti.
 But only one organization serves plates of spaghetti for the benefit of wildlife conservation.

 The Brookfield Chapter of the American Association of Zoo Keepers (AAZK) hosts annual spaghetti dinner fundraisers to help protect and conserve grizzly bear habitat.
-Last spring, the Brookfield Chapter raised thousands of dollars for Vital Ground.
-The event was held in Brookfield, Ill., home of the organization and the Chicago Zoological Society, a private nonprofit that operates the Brookfield Zoo.
+Since 2010, the Brookfield Chapter has raised more than $45,000 for The Vital Ground Foundation.Events take place in Brookfield, Ill., home of the organization and the Chicago Zoological Society, a private nonprofit that operates the Brookfield Zoo.

 “While searching for a national conservation effort, we discovered Vital Ground and learned what a great organization it is,” he said.
 “We became aware of Stuart Strahl’s involvement with Vital Ground, and our contribution is sort of thank you to him for all he does for the Brookfield Chapter of AAZK.”

 Strahl is president/CEO of the Chicago Zoological Society and director of the world-famous Brookfield Zoo.
 He also serves as chairman of Vital Ground’s board of trustees.